 Google syndicate, the origins

 In 2018, Google employees wrote a letter to the CEO Sundar Pichai calling for an end to a partnership between Google and the Pentagon.
-That same year, employees around the world staged a walk-out to protest the way the company handled executives accused of sexual misconduct, including a $ 90 million exit package for the former leader of Android Andy Rubin.
+That same year, employees around the world staged a walk-out to protest the company's handling of executives accused of sexual misconduct, including a $90 million exit package for the former leader of Android Andy Ruben.

 Protests also took place in 2019 in support of two employees under investigation on retaliation charges.
 Most recently, employees created a petition to support the artificial intelligence researcher Timnnit Gebru, who said she was fired over a dispute over a research paper.

 “There are so many examples of workers coming together and mobilizing,” Koul says.
-“These mobilizations depend on these individual and spontaneous moments.
-A Google union can sustain this energy in the long run.
-So far it has been really difficult: the strike, for example, has formulated six very broad requests and only one of them has really been fulfilled so far “.
+“These mobilizations depend on these single and spontaneous moments.
+A Google union can sustain this energy for the long term.
+So far it's been really difficult: the strike, for example, made six very broad demands and only one of them has actually been realized so far."

 A long way